Asian action movies, Hindu deity influenced actor Dev Patel’s directorial debut Monkey Man

 “If you go to a gym in India, there’s Arnold Schwarzenegger, Ronnie Coleman and Hanuman,” Patel says.

-“And when I was growing up, that iconography of this being who was super strong, could hold mountains in one hand and split his chest open reminded me of the iconography of, like, Superman.”
+“And when I was growing up, that iconography of this being who was super strong, could hold mountains in one hand and split his chest open reminded me of the iconography of Superman.”

 “I was, like, ‘This is amazing, I wish the world knew about it.
 Maybe we can ground this and do something with it’,” says Patel, who received a Best Supporting Actor Oscar nomination for his role in the biographical drama Lion (2016).